← Back to blog

 450 to 73: How I Cleaned My Entire CRM in One Afternoon

-Then I spent one afternoon talking to Claude Code and got it down to 73.
+Then I spent one afternoon with Claude Code, got it down to 73, and almost deleted two companies with active deals in the process.

 The CRM graveyard problem